 Add the following lines to deny all IPs except for the specific IP and pool of IPs mentioned in the command:

-> You can redirect traffic using .htaccess configuration.
-In the below example, you’ll update the .htaccess file for the root directory of your website.
-You want to redirect a visitor to
+You can redirect traffic using .htaccess configuration.
+In the below example, you’ll update the .htaccess file for the root directory of your website to redirect a visitor to

-> Create a test html file to redirect to:
+Create a test html file to redirect to:

 Add some basic content to the test html file:

 1 2 3 4 5 6

 <!doctype html> <html> <body> This is the html file in test1. </body> </html>

 Open the .htaccess file in your project’s root directory.
 Remove all existing configurations in this file and add the following line: